 THIS POST MAY CONTAIN COMPENSATED LINKS.
 LEARN MORE ON MY DISCLOSURE PAGE

 Does Disney World really have secret tunnels?
-Did you know that the story about there being underground tunnels at Disney World is actually true?
-This one is no myth – there really is an underground tunnel, or Utilidor as it is known, underneath Disney’s Magic Kingdom.
+The story about there being underground tunnels at Disney World is actually true.
+We know there are many untruths quote about Disney World, but this one is no myth.
+There really is an underground tunnel system under Disney’s Magic Kingdom.

-The Disney World Tunnels are one of those fascinating things about the Magic Kingdom which guests just want to know more about!
-What are the tunnels used for?
-There is a famous story that Walt Disney himself was not impressed when he saw a cowboy who should have been in Frontierland walking through Tommorowland in Disneyland.
+Walt Disney didn’t only want the tunnels for efficiency.
+He wanted them to help create the magic in the park.
+There is a famous story that Walt Disney was not impressed when he saw a cowboy who should have been in Frontierland walking through Tommorowland in Disneyland.

 Walt Disney always wanted to create as real an experience for his guests as he could.
-So he set about devising a solution to this problem when he was designing Disney World.
+The Disney World Tunnels were the perfect solution.
 What if Cast Members and service vehicles could actually travel underneath the new park?
 There the idea of the Disney World Tunnels was born.

 You may be surprised to learn though that the Disney World tunnels in Magic Kingdom are actually at ground level.
 How can this be?
 Because of the water line on the land it simply wasn’t possible to dig down far at all.
 8 million tonnes of Earth were moved to build the Magic Kingdom – and the practical solution was to build Main Street and The Magic Kingdom on the second and third floors about 15 feet above ground level.

-The utilidors cover 9 acres of space beneath the Magic Kingdom.
+The Utilidors cover 9 acres of space beneath Disney’s Magic Kingdom.
 The design is that of a central hub at Cinderella’s Castle with ‘spokes’ going to the other lands.
-The only land not included is Mickey’s Toontown Fair as this was added after the other lands were built.

 The underground Disney tunnels are the center of activity for the Cast Members and the operations of the park.
 There are color coded signs to help Cast Members find their way around.
 They travel around in electrical powered vehicles which look something like golf carts.